aws/credentials-fetcher/credentials-fetcher/README.md

 # Credentials Fetcher

-Credentials fetcher is installable rpm which runs on Linux distributions, it works similar to that of CCG.exe on windows which is responsible for authentication for gMSA accounts with Active directory to orchestrate the kerberos tickets specific to group managed service accounts (gMSA) to services running on a server farm, containers or on systems behind Network Load Balancer.
+Credentials-fetcher is a Linux daemon that retrieves gMSA credentials from Active Directory over LDAP. <br>
+It creates and refreshes kerberos tickets from gMSA credentials. <br>
+Kerberos tickets can be used by containers to run apps/services that authenticate using Active Directory.

+This daemon is similar to ccg.exe and the gMSA plugin in Windows as described in \[https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#gmsa-architecture-and-improvements\]

-## Link to the Blog
+## Blog
-The information on running this software is provided in the blog [Credentials Fetcher documentation](_placeholder_for_the_blog_).
+[Credentials Fetcher documentation](_placeholder_for_the_blog_).

-### On the Linux distributions
+### How to install and run

-On the [Amazon Linux 2022](_https__:__//aws.amazon.com/amazon-linux-ami/_) and [Fedora 36](_https://alt.fedoraproject.org/cloud/_), we provide an installable RPM which can be used via
+On [Amazon Linux 2022](_https__:__//aws.amazon.com/amazon-linux-ami/_) and [Fedora 36](_https://alt.fedoraproject.org/cloud/_) and similar distributions, the binary RPM can be installed as
-`sudo yum install credentials-fetcher && sudo systemctl start credentials-fetcher`.
-This is the recommended way to run it in this environment.
-For the other linux distributions pull the source code build, install rpm  and run 'sudo systemctl start credentials-fetcher' to start the service
+`sudo yum install credentials-fetcher`.
+The daemon can be started using `sudo systemctl start credentials-fetcher`.
+For other linux distributions, the daemon binary needs to be built from source code.

-## Developing Credentials Fetcher
+## Development

-### Prereq
+### Prerequisites

-We require the following:
-* Active Directory server
+- Active Directory server ( Windows Server )
-* Domain joined Linux instances or workspaces
+- Linux instances or hosts that are domain-joined to Active Directory
-* gMSA service account - Follow instructions provided to create service accounts - https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts
+- gMSA account(s) in Active Directory - Follow instructions provided to create service accounts - https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts
+- Required packages as mentioned in RPM spec file.

-#### create credentialspec associated to service account:
+#### Create credentialspec associated with gMSA account:

-* Create a domain joined windows instance
+- Create a domain joined windows instance
-* Install powershell module - "Install-Module CredentialSpec"
+- Install powershell module - "Install-Module CredentialSpec"
-* New-CredentialSpec -AccountName WebApp01 // Replace 'WebApp01' with your own gMSA
+- New-CredentialSpec -AccountName WebApp01 // Replace 'WebApp01' with your own gMSA
-* You will find the credentialspec in the directory 'C:\Program Data\Docker\Credentialspecs\WebApp01_CredSpec.json'
+- You will find the credentialspec in the directory 'C:\\Program Data\\Docker\\Credentialspecs\\WebApp01_CredSpec.json'

-### Getting started developing
-#### Single commands
+#### Standalone mode

 To start a local dev environment from scratch.

 ```
 * Clone the Git repository.
-* cd CredentialsFetcher && mkdir build
+* cd credentials-fetcher && mkdir build
-* cd build && cmake .. && make -j
+* cd build && cmake ../ && make -j
-* Run the binary (./credentials-fetcher) to start the gRPC server
+* ./credentials-fetcher to start the program in non-daemon mode.
 ```

 #### Testing

-To communicate with the daemon over gRPC we need to install grpc cli 'sudo yum install grpc-cli'
+To communicate with the daemon over gRPC, install grpc-cli.
+For example `sudo yum install grpc-cli`

-##### AddkerberosLease endpoint:
+##### AddkerberosLease API:
+Note: APIs use unix domain socket
 ```
-Invoke the AddkerberosLease endpoint with the credentialsspec input as shown:
+Invoke the AddkerberosLease API with the credentialsspec input as shown:
 grpc_cli call {unix_domain_socket} AddKerberosLease "credspec_contents: '{credentialspec}'"

 Sample: